nicholas9698/mwp-bert2bert-tree/README.md

 # BERT2BERT-Tree
-This is the offcial repo for the EAAI paper "[A Fusion Network of Sequence-to-Sequence Model and Tree-based Decoder for Math Word Problems](https://arxiv.org/)".
+This is the offcial repo for the paper "[A Fusion Network of Sequence-to-Sequence Model and Tree-based Decoder for Math Word Problems](https://arxiv.org/)".

 ## Train and Test